Massachusetts Car Insurance

 Massachusetts Registration Information

-Insurance-related forms are required for registering a vehicle and making other changes to your registration, insurance, or plates.
+Insurance-related forms are required for registering a vehicle and making other changes to your registration, insurance, or plates in Massachusetts.
 Don't worry; we can help you understand the paperwork.

 Registration fees vary by plate type.
 A title fee and the applicable sales tax will also be collected.
-Additional information about fees, forms and procedures can be found at the Massachusetts Registry of Motor Vehicles site, but below you'll find some common situations.
+To learn more about license and insurance requirements including teen licensing requirements consult your closest Massachusetts Registry of Motor Vehicles (RMV).

 I've just purchased a car from a dealer.